mongodb/docs/source/includes/fact-replica-set-sync-from-is-temporary.rst

 :dbcommand:`replSetSyncFrom` and :method:`rs.syncFrom()` provide a
-temporary override of default behavior.
-If:
+temporary override of default behavior. :program:`mongod` will revert to the default sync behavior in the following situations:

-- the :program:`mongod` instance restarts,
+- The :program:`mongod` instance restarts.

-- the connection to the sync target closes, or
+- The connection between the :program:`mongod` and the sync target closes.

-- .. versionchanged:: 2.4
+.. versionchanged:: 2.4
-     The sync target falls more than 30 seconds behind another member of the replica set;

-then, the :program:`mongod` instance will revert to the default sync logic and target.
+   The sync target falls more than 30 seconds behind another member of the replica set; the :program:`mongod` will revert to the default sync target.